Usage & Budgets

 Overview

-The chart at the top of the Token Usage page shows a stacked bar for each day of the month.
-Each bar is broken down by agent, so you can see at a glance which agents are driving costs.
+The chart at the top of the Token Usage page shows a stacked bar for each day of the month, broken down by agent.
 Judge evaluation tokens are included in each agent's total.

 Use the month selector to navigate between months.
 The chart goes back to the month the project was created.